polkadot-fellows/RFCs/text/0014-improve-locking-mechanism-for-parachains.md

 ## Summary

+This RFC proposes a set of changes to the parachain lock mechanism.
+The goal is to allow a parachain manager to self-service the parachain without root track governance action.

+This is achieved by remove existing lock conditions and only lock a parachain when:
+- A parachain manager explicitly lock the parachain
+- OR a parachain block is produced successfully

+## Motivation

 The manager of a parachain has permission to manage the parachain when the parachain is unlocked.
 Parachains are by default locked when onboarded to a slot.
 This requires the parachain wasm/genesis must be valid, otherwise a root track governance action on relaychain is required to update the parachain.

-This RFC proposes a mechanism to allow a parachain manager to self-service the parachain without root track governance action.

-## Motivation

 The current reliance on root track governance actions for managing parachains can be time-consuming and burdensome.
 This RFC aims to address this technical difficulty by allowing parachain managers to take self-service actions, rather than relying on general public voting.